 Fluid Attacks' platform allows you to identify the statuses of your group's assets in the Surface section.
-The platform also informs you of the security of third-party components and generate a software bill of materials (SBOM) in a new section named Supply chain.
+Notably, within it, there is a Packages section that informs you of the security of third-party components and lets you generate a software bill of materials (SBOM).

-The Surface section is further organized into four distinct sections.
+The Surface section is further organized into five distinct sections.

 The following are, in short, the components of your ToE that each section of Surface provides: